 Peter was talking again.
-“He probably didn’t hear the train, as if he was deaf as well as blind.
-The lights may have confused him as well.
+“He probably didn’t hear the train.
+The lights may have confused him.
 Who knows?
 Anyway, the train hit them.
 Both killed outright.”
 He paused, then shifted in his chair.

 No reaction seemed to be expected of me.
 I felt a sharp pain in my head as if I’d been shot.

 “My mother heard the news about an hour later.
 Old Owen Walker came up from the village to tell her.
-She was quite calm about it.”
-He looked at me, his expression was utterly blank.
+She was quite calm.”
+He looked at me, his expression utterly blank.
 “She thanked him, got up, went out into the outbuilding – that one with the clocktower on it – loaded a .22 shotgun, put it in her mouth and…”

 Peter stopped talking and remained perfectly still.
 Part of me wanted to say something to ease his pain.
 Then I realised I didn’t need to.
 Somehow, he had already passed enough of it on to me.